akaeba/eagle-bubblewrap/README.md

 ## Starter

-After the installation of EAGLE we need now ro register the command
+After the installation of EAGLE we need now to register the command
 ```eagle```.

 1) create file with name ```eagle```